 The second type of context data needs is the kind that arrives in the presence of other datasets.
 The value of data exponentially increases when it is connected to other datasets.
-When you enrich your real estate portfolio data with information from other organizations and combine with market intelligence, you’ll achieve an optimal mix of external context.
+When you enrich your real estate portfolio data with information from other organizations and combine with commercial real estate market data, you’ll achieve an optimal mix of external context.

 When you hoard your own company’s real estate datasets, you’re shooting yourself in the foot.
 Why?
 Because comparing your real estate investment with your peers provides for actionable insights that will help guide strategy and planning.

-Now you not only know what your department, your organization is doing- you know what’s happening in the market, among your peers, and in the world.
-That’s where you want to be.
+Now you not only know what your department, your organization is doing- you know what’s happening in the market, among your peers, and in the world, helping you make data-driven decisions That’s where you want to be.
 Full awareness.

 Once you’ve ensured integrity and added context, your data and analytics are ready to be put into action.
 It’s time to present your information in a way that’s actionable so it can provide the foundation for the KPIs and metrics that are important to your team.
 Simply having the data isn’t what drives results; it’s what you do with it that matters.